philipahn/obs-tool/README.md

 * Evaluations page - let's work on this way later
 * Make desktop shortcut
 * Optimize load speeds
+* Setup database on server (so I can access stuff on postgresql)
 * Make it pretty